randomtask2000/SwiftUIViewsToDoList/README.md

 I coded this up from a PluralSight tutorial entitled *"Build Your First SwiftUI App in Under 90mins"* by [Nick Walter](https://app.pluralsight.com/profile/author/nick-walter).

 ## Patterns
-Some of the principles and patterns followed in this rep are:
+Some of the principles and patterns followed in this repo are:
 * Views in SwiftUI
 * Lists and Navigation Views
 * Controls